On the Complexity of Finding Second-Best Abductive Explanations: Other Minimal Solution

-The only open problem at this point is to prove that deciding whether a solution is another minimal solution in the case of $\leq$ is \Dp-hard.
+The difference is that the first definition allows non-minimal solutions if the minimal ones are all among the given ones.
+The second definition does not.
+The difference only concerns non-minimal solutions.
+Therefore, it disappears when the void preorder $\void$ is considered, as no solution is non-minimal according to it.

+When using $\subseteq$ or $\leq$, the two definitions may lead to different results, like in the problem:

+The problem $\l H,M,T \r$ has two explanations: $\{s\}$ and $\{s,r\}$.
+Only the first one is minimal in the two considered preorders; this is also intuitively correct, as $r$ does not really contribute to entail $t$.
+However, the second-best solutions include this non-minimal one: $NEXT\_SOL_\leq(\l H,M,T \r, \{\{s\}\}) = \{\{s,r\}\}$.
+Such a possibility is excluded when considering the other minimal solutions: no one exists apart from $\{s\}$.

+When $\subseteq$ is used as the preorder, the complexity of checking another minimal solution is the same as that for a second-best solution.
+This can be proved as for the proof of Theorem~\ref{setc} with minimal changes: for membership, sets $A \backslash \{h\}$ are checked even if they are in $\{A_1,\ldots,A_m\}$; hardness is proved with the very same reduction, which maps minimal solutions of the original problem into solutions of the new problems that are both second-best solutions and other solutions.

+Other best solutions are easier than second-best, if using $\leq$: \Dp-complete.
 The following lemma shows how to relate the solutions of a problem to the minimal solutions of another problem.
 This property will be used to prove that we can reduce the problem of checking a solution to the problem of checking another minimal solution.